George Balch Wilson: Career

 Wilson joined the music composition faculty of the University of Michigan in 1959 while a doctoral student at the school.
 He had already taught undergraduate courses in music theory at the UM as a teaching fellow while working on his master's degree.
 In 1962 he founded the UM's electronic music studio through funds provided by the Rackham Graduate School, directing the studio for the next 30 years.
 He patterned the studio after the Columbia-Princeton Electronic Music Center.
 In 1992 Wilson produced a concert in honor of the studio with works from many of the University's composition students at the time, including Evan Chambers, Leslie Hogan, Michael Angell and others.
 He was involved in Ann Arbor's experimental music and performance scene from the 1960s, participating in large installation pieces which involved quadrophonic music in downtown parking structures, or filling the halls of the University of Michigan Music School with inflatable plastic hallways, complete with electro-acoustic music piped in.
 For many years he drove about town in a green VW bug, which he occasionally drove through the center of the (pedestrian) Diag.
-His students include John Burke, Katt Hernandez, George Crumb, Andrew Paul MacDonald, Evan Chambers, Frank Ticheli, and Gérard Pape.
+His students include John Burke, George Crumb, Andrew Paul MacDonald, Evan Chambers, Frank Ticheli, and Gérard Pape.